tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

 * Add a build date to the pages:
   * https://github.com/segmentio/metalsmith-build-date
 * A first image management: Images should be shrinked in size if bigger than a threshold value.
 And they should link to the full resolution image.

+## Bugs

+* Google reporting doesn't work
+* We create our own excerpt instead of using [this Metalsmith Plugin](https://github.com/segmentio/metalsmith-excerpts)

 ## 2018-08-09 on the go